AdobeDocs/experience-manager-65.ja-JP/help/commerce/home.md

 ---
 title: AEM Content and Commerce
-description: AEM Content and Commerce に関するセルフヘルプリソースおよびドキュメントリンク
+description: Understand how to use and administer AEM Content and Commerce, with our helpful articles on integrations and how to get started using AEM Storefront.
 exl-id: b5b074e7-6da7-49ed-9cdb-f7c37d08e08c
-source-git-commit: 78359fb8ecbcc0227ab5a3910175aed73d823902
+source-git-commit: 8a51bbf3cea999f77e6eea41e184926121d6a866
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '337'
+source-wordcount: '367'
-ht-degree: 100%
+ht-degree: 86%

 ---

 # AEM Content and Commerce {#commerce-guide}

-ここでは、AEM Commerce に関するセルフヘルプリソースの一覧を示します。
+Understand how to use and administer AEM Content and Commerce, with our helpful articles on integrations and how to get started using AEM Storefront.

 >[!NOTE]
 >